sergiodxa/remix-utils/README.md

 }
 ```

-This helper is more useful when used in an generic action so you can send the user to the same URL it was before.
+This helper is more useful when used in a generic action to send the user to the same URL it was before.

 #### Bad Request